Cape kabeljou, Silver kabeljou

 2. How was it caught or farmed?Linefishing

-Silver kobs are are caught as bycatch in inshore trawl fishery for hake (MSC certified) and sole using trawl nets.
-In the inshore zone, trawl nets are dragged along the sea bed at depths in the area from the coast to the 110 m isobath or to 20 nautical miles from the coast, whichever is the greater distance.
-Demersal trawling is known to damage the seabed; the extent and impact of this damage remains unknown.
-This methodology is not selective, however, and a number of other benthic species are often caught in the nets as well.
-Seabird bycatch was highlighted as an issue and the subsequent introduction of tori lines (lines covered in coloured streamers making attachment lines more visible to birds) has led to a decrease in bird mortalities.
+Silver kob are caught as bycatch using trawl nets that are dragged along the seabed at depths up to the 110 m isobath or 20 nautical miles from the coast.
+This type of trawling is known to damage the seabed; however the extent and impact of damage remains unknown.
+Trawling is not a very selective fishing method and a number of other species are often caught in the nets (fish, sharks and rays).
+Substantial effort has been made to reduce seabird deaths through the use of tori lines (bird-scaring lines) and work is underway to better understand impacts on endangered, threatened or protected species.

 3. Where is it from?Linefishing

 Silver kob are captured within the inshore zone from the northern Namibia to southern Transkei.
 Management for the sector is considered partly effective.
-In South Africa, this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as bag (5pp/pd–for anglers west of Cape Agulhas and 1pp/pd – for anglers east of Cape Agulhas) and minimum size limits (> 50 cm) for recreational fishers.
-There is some concern over the impact of the small-scale fishery rights allocation beyond the recommended TAE, the continuously growing recreational sector and increases in illegal night fishing using gill nets in estuary mouths.Inshore demersal trawl
+In South Africa this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as bag (5pp/pd–for anglers west of Cape Agulhas and 1pp/pd – for anglers east of Cape Agulhas) and minimum size limits (> 50 cm) for recreational fishers.
+There is some concern over the impact of the small-scale fishery rights allocation beyond the recommended TAE and the continuously growing recreational sector.Inshore demersal trawl